metacpan/metacpan-cpan-extracted/distros/F/FCGI-Buffer/README.md

 # BUGS

-FCGI::Buffer should be safe even in scripts which produce lots of different output, e.g. e-commerce situations.
+FCGI::Buffer should be safe even in scripts that produce lots of different output, e.g. e-commerce situations.
-On such pages, however, I strongly urge to setting generate\_304 to 0 and sending the HTTP header "Cache-Control: no-cache".
+On such pages, however, I strongly urge setting generate\_304 to 0 and sending the HTTP header "Cache-Control: no-cache".

-When using [Template](https://metacpan.org/pod/Template), ensure that you don't use it to output to STDOUT, instead you will need to capture into a variable and print that.
+When using [Template](https://metacpan.org/pod/Template), ensure that you don't use it to output to STDOUT, instead, you will need to capture into a variable and print that.
 For example:

     my $output;